dynoser/phpHELML/README.md

 composer require dynoser/helml
 ```

-or, You may copy and use file HELML.php:
+or, You may copy and use one file HELML.php:

 ```PHP
 use dynoser\HELML\HELML;  # this directive means that the HELML class is in the namespace "dynoser\HELML"